cdsittampalam/documentation/docs/Partner API.md

 The following http headers are added to each request:

-'x-sign:' the signature
+'x-sign:' the signature itself
 'x-nonce:' the nonce used in the signature

-The signature is in the base64 url safe encoding (RFC 4648).
+The signature is in the base64 url safe encoding format (RFC 4648).

 1. [Generate an API Key](#generate-an-api-key)
 2. Generate a public and private key pair using openssl.